 In addition, MS cognitive fog is a common symptom of Multiple Sclerosis resulting in poor memory, trouble concentrating, and difficulty learning and retaining new information.
 It’s the absolute bane of my life when it comes to writing my blog as some days I suffer from awful writers block and really struggle to stay focused.
 Luckily, where there’s a will, there’s a way and I’m lucky first of all to have such amazing support from family and friends who inspire me to keep going.
 Runners often talk about ‘breaking through the wall’ and that’s exactly the way it feels at times.

-However all this said, having MS has made me into the person I am today.
-I am one tough Northern cookie and am more determined than ever to do as much as I can, when I can and fight to achieve my goals.
-I’ve come back from BlogOnX more motivated than ever and as per my motto for 2018, ‘She who dares wins’ and 2019’s word of the year being ‘inspired’, keep watching this space as I will get there eventually even if it’s just that little bit harder.
+Having MS has made me into the person I am today.
+I am one tough cookie and am more determined than ever to do as much as I can, when I can and fight to achieve my goals.
+With a 2018 motto of ‘She who dares wins’ and 2019’s word of the year being ‘inspired’, keep watching this space as I will get there eventually even if it’s just that little bit harder.
 This year’s word- resilience!

 You can find out more about Multiple Sclerosis and how you can get involved and raise awareness by taking a look at the MS Society website and the MS Trust website.
 You can also listen to some truly inspirational stories from those who suffer from MS by clicking on this link.